Miqan Wetland

-Miqan Wetland is a wetland located in Markazi province, Iran.
-In years with good rainfall, the wetland has significant water level and in the years with less rain, the surface of the wetland generally dries and becomes a desert.
-The height of the wetland is 1700 meters above sea level and the water inside of it varies in different seasons.
+Miqan Wetland (تالاب میقان) is a wetland located in Markazi province, Iran.
+In years with good rainfall, the wetland has a significant water level and in the years with less rain, its surface generally dries and becomes a desert.
+The wetland's average altitude is 1,700 metres (5,600 ft) above sea level and its water levels vary in different seasons.
 Miqan is supplied from different water sources such as rainfall, water of three rivers known as Qarah Kahriz (Koohrood) River, Farahan River, Shahrab River, and Arak's wastewater treatment sewage.
-The area of the wetland is about 25,000 ha, which includes a lake with three islands in the middle and the surrounding plains.
-Archaeologically, the wetland's formation dates back to the Paleocene, which was due to the movement of the surrounding tectonic plates of the earth.
+The area of the wetland is about 25,000 ha, which includes a lake with three islands and the surrounding plains.
+Archaeologically, the wetland's formation dates back to the Paleocene, which was due to the movement of the surrounding tectonic plates.

 The Miqan Wetland has special ecological features, including the fact that it hosts a large number of migratory birds each year, among which some rare and protected species can be seen.
 This wetland has become one of the most important environments in the country due to the high population of Gruidaes (Grus).
 The vegetation of the region is more of saline plants or halophytes, which makes the wetland an important resource of halophytes in the country.
 In addition to birds, mammal species, artemia (brine shrimps), and saltwater algae are other living things in the wetland and its surroundings.

 Name root

 The word Miqan literally means believing.
 In the past, the wetland was named as "Namakzar Farahan."
 This wetland is also called "Miqan Desert" due to its high evaporation of water.
-However, the name “desert” does not mean “desert” in Farsi, it is a word used instead of “playa."
+However, the term “desert” does not mean “desert” in Persian, it is a word used instead of “playa."